Fostering Data-Driven Innovation in the Tourism Industry

 ANTO recognises the transformative potential of ecosystem business models and has established itself as a leading platform within the tourism industry.
 With over 40,000 tourism SMEs in the country, ANTO is actively seeking ways to support them to improve their digital maturity and sustainability performance.

-ANTO is developing the Change Tourism Austria platform that will brings together the nine federal states of Austria and provide a community for changemakers from the entire sector, including students, startups, DMOs and community managers.
+ANTO is developing the Change Tourism Austria platform that will bring together the nine federal states of Austria and provide a community for changemakers from the entire sector, including students, startups, DMOs and community managers.
 The platform has no branding from ANTO to ensure partners understand that participating doesn't have any obligations attached, with support provided free of charge.

 The platform will leverage the power of ecosystem building contributing to the following benefits: